-If you ever want to consider how far football’s developed, just look at a football itself.
+If you ever want to consider how far football’s developed, just look the greatest match balls of all time.
 And consider, how far that football has really developed.

 This silly, stupendous sport started life, essentially, as a fight over a pig’s bladder between Victorian gentlemen.
 The centrepiece of the beautiful game has since evolved and expanded, though – literally – to become rounded, softer, lighter, technicolour and packed with more technology than a space shuttle.
 Our forefathers wrote the laws of the game to apply to a lump of leather: now, match balls are tested in laboratories for years before they even touch a blade of grass.

 Like a specific song from a lad’s holiday or a t-shirt in the back of your wardrobe, just the look of a specific football will evoke specific memories.
-You see, the manufacturers always promise that this new iteration of this brand of match ball is so much more high-tech than the last one - but these footballs will always hold special places in our hearts.
+You see, manufacturers will promise with every new ball this season that this iteration of this brand of match ball is so much more high-tech than the last one – but these footballs will always hold special places in our hearts.

 15. Nike Ordem 3